ingo/ingo.github.io/_recipes/crispy_smoked_chicken_wings.md

 ---
-title: Crispy Smoked Chicken Wings
+author: Ingo Muschenetz
 category: Entrees
 description: Crispy, smoky wings with a homemade chipotle sauce.
 Perfect for game day or any day.
-image: placeholder.jpg
+image: crispy_smoked_chicken_wings.jpg
 size: Varies
+spicy: "\u2713"
 time: 1 day, 1 hour
-author: Ingo Muschenetz
-spicy: ✓
+title: Crispy Smoked Chicken Wings
 ---
 This recipe for Crispy Smoked Chicken Wings uses a unique method of coating the wings in a spice rub and baking powder, then refrigerating them overnight to dry out the skin.
 This results in incredibly crispy wings when smoked.
 The wings are then served with a homemade chipotle sauce that adds a spicy kick.

 ### Ingredients